 Ho Chi Minh was obviously very successful in his operation charm.
 Sainteny remained pro-Ho Chi Minh until Ho's death, in September 1969.
-And yet, writing in 1970, Sainteny said that Ho was "a baffling personage", that he was "a personage wrapped in mystery", and that 24 years after their first encounter, he was not sure when he had before him "the true Ho Chi Minh".(1) As regards Colonel Patti, he was obviously sympathetic in 1945-1946, and he was still sympathetic in 1982, to judge from the report on a visit he made to Hanoi that year, (2) on Hanoi's invitation, a gesture Hanoi extended only to those it considered as friends.
+And yet, writing in 1970, Sainteny said that Ho was "a baffling personage", he was "a personage wrapped in mystery", and 24 years after their first encounter, he was not sure when he had before him "the true Ho Chi Minh".41 As regards Colonel Patti, he was obviously sympathetic in 1945-1946, and he was still sympathetic in 1982, to judge from the report on a visit he made to Hanoi that year,42 on Hanoi's invitation, a gesture Hanoi extended only to those it considered as friends.

 By the above manoeuvres, Ho Chi Minh was obviously trying to lessen resistance to his regime.
 For this reason also, he chose Paris for the continuation of Franco-Vietnamese talks, instead of Hanoi or Saigon, alternatives provided for in the March 6, 1946 agreement.
-Paris was a better forum fór propaganda than Saigon or Hanoi, in particular for influencing French public opinion.
+Paris was a better forum for propaganda than Saigon or Hanoi, in particular for influencing French public opinion.
 According to Sainteny's account, Ho Chi Minh put on a very good public relations show during his stay in France.
 But he was also trying to gain time, to see how the French Communists would do at the 1947 elections.
 And more particularly, to gain time for General Giap to build up his forces at home (by the end of 1946, these would be 80,000 strong).
-That is why, after the failure of the Fontainebleau talks in August 1946, Ho Chi Minh, in spite of clear signals from the French authorities, refused to go home immediately, or to do so by air.
-He signed with the French a modus vivendi on September 14.
-But, as the history of the party explained later, Ho Chi Minh sought thereby "to gain time in order to allow us to prepare the resistance".
-(3)
+That is why, after the failure of the Fontainebleau talks in August 1946, Ho Chi Minh, in spite of clear signals from the French a modus vivendi on September 14.
+But, as the history of the party explained later, Ho Chi Minh sought thereby "to gain time in order to allow us to prepare the resistance".43